-Potential participants will be identified by their treating clinicians, provided with study information leaflets and invited to join the study usually at least one week before the recruitment visit.
+Potential participants will be identified by their treating clinicians, provided with study information leaflets either in person or by post/email and invited to join the study usually at least one week before the recruitment visit.
 They may also contact the clinical research team directly.
 All women will be offered the opportunity to discuss the advantages and disadvantages of study participation with a member of the research team and/or their diabetes physician/diabetes educator/obstetric physician/obstetrician.
 Consent to participate in the study will only be obtained when a viable pregnancy has been confirmed by ultrasound.